ThulasiRaman03778/Prodigy-Infotech-Internship/PRODIGY_WD_01/README.md

 Simply double-click the index.html file or open it with your preferred web browser to view the navigation menu.

-## 🔧 Technologies Used
+## 🔧 Technologies Used:
    -HTML: For structuring the navigation menu.

    -CSS: For styling the menu and handling responsive design.

    -JavaScript: For adding interactivity, such as color changes on scroll and hover effects.

-## 📄 License
+## 📄 License:

 This project is licensed under the MIT License - see the [LICENSE](LINCENSE.txt) file for details.